AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 Two names are said to be *potential aliases* when:

-- both names statically denote the same entity [Redundant: , which might be an object renaming declaration]; or
+- both names statically denote the same entity [redundant: , which might be an object renaming declaration]; or

 - both names are selected components, they have the same selector, and